 Herppich et al. (2018) frame a model of assessment competence beginning with the idea that the purpose of educational assessment is to inform both formative (ongoing learning) and summative (credentialling or certification) decisions locating the educational decision subsequent and subordinate to the judgement.
 They use an example where a teacher observes a learner struggling with a test and might come to an appropriate judgement of a learner’s knowledge, but make an inappropriate instructional decision based on that information.
 This distinction is useful when, like Herppich and colleagues, the construct under investigation is assessment competence, which is observed after instructional activities.
 However, in the present paper, conceptions of assessment and AL are the relevant constructs and they are embedded in a model of teaching and learning where conceptions of assessment precede instructional activities.

-lDeluca et al.’s model (2016a), approaches to classroom assessment defines and conceptualizes the assessment component of Biggs’ 3P model (1999, 1993), discussed in the next section, and so aligns well with a concise model of teaching and learning in higher education.
+DeLuca et al.’s model (2016a), approaches to classroom assessment defines and conceptualizes the assessment component of Biggs’ 3P model (1999, 1993), discussed in the next section, and so aligns well with a concise model of teaching and learning in higher education.
 The Approaches to Classroom Assessment model is based on the JCSEE standards (Klinger et al., 2015) and describes four themes of AL, each with three dimensions.
 The model represents somewhat of a break from previous models in that it references approaches to assessment rather than assessment literacies.
 This is a reflection of the authors’ view that language around literacies and competencies may indicate a reliance on “correct” views or methods rather than the complex array of influences that lead to multiple legitimate approaches as identified in the literature (DeLuca et al., 2019; Willis et al., 2013).

 The themes Deluca et al. (2021, p.
 10) describe along with their associated dimensions are quoted below and illustrated in figure 1: